youngsu-Kim/access_cas_tutorial/tutorial.md

 You may choose the web desktop option by clicking on "Yes" for "Enable web desktop."
 Or you may use the SSH or Web Shell.
 Once it finishes building your environment, use any method of your choice to access the server.

-> Note: #### Add how to find the address for SSH ####

-#### SageMath on Jetstream2
+### SageMath on IU Jetstream2

 Jetstream2 gives full access to the system, and users can use the `sudo` command.
-For the installation of SageMath, we follow the official instructions on [here](https://doc.sagemath.org/html/en/installation/conda.html).
+For the installation of SageMath, we follow the official instructions [here](https://doc.sagemath.org/html/en/installation/conda.html).
 The script below installs Mini-forge (and automatically agrees to their License Agreement) SageMath.

 ``` shell
 curl -L -O https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh